naolla/RAG-Assistant-publication/README.md

-# RAG-Based AI Assistant
+# RAG Based Publication Assistant

 ## 🤖 What is this?

-This is a **learning template** for building a RAG (Retrieval-Augmented Generation) AI assistant.
-RAG systems combine document search with AI chat - they can answer questions about your specific documents by finding relevant information and using it to generate responses.
+RAG Based Publication Assistant is a Retrieval-Augmented Generation (RAG) application that ingests publication files (research articles, notes, and text documents), indexes them in a vector database, and answers questions using relevant excerpts from those publications.

-**Think of it as:** ChatGPT that knows about YOUR documents and can answer questions about them.
+**Think of it as:** a focused assistant that answers questions grounded in your publication library.

-## 🎯 What you'll build
+## 🎯 What it does

-By completing this project, you'll have an AI assistant that can:
+This assistant can:

 - 📄 **Load your documents** (PDFs, text files, etc.)
 - 🔍 **Search through them** to find relevant information